JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2024-06-12-sbiobertresolve_umls_drug_substance_en.md

 ## Description

 This model maps drug and substances to UMLS CUI codes.
 It is trained on ´2024AA´ release of the Unified Medical Language System (UMLS) dataset.
-The complete dataset has 127 different categories, and this model is trained on the ´Clinical Drug´, ´Pharmacologic Substance´, ´Antibiotic´, and ´Hazardous or Poisonous Substance´ categories using ´sbiobert_base_cased_mli´ embeddings.
+The complete dataset has 127 different categories, and this model is trained on the "Clinical Drug", "Pharmacologic Substance", "Antibiotic", and "Hazardous or Poisonous Substance" categories using ´sbiobert_base_cased_mli´ embeddings.

 ## Predicted Entities